eana0614/CodeGroundPractice_JAVA/README.md

  >> This problem simple.
 Sort scores ascending or descending. type ascending = add the K number of elements from the end type descending = add the K number of elements from the first

+ Problem 4.
+Dart Game ( O )

+ >> I get angle use the arctan and get index using round.